 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (YY) of rule 3750-1-01 of the Administrative Code titled "Referenced materials."]

 (A) From the moneys collected under paragraph (A) rule 3750-50-03 of the Administrative Code, the commission, shall make annual grants from the fund to the commission, state agencies represented on the commission, committees and fire departments within the percentage ranges specified in paragraph (D) of rule 3750-50-03 of the Administrative Code for the implementation, administration and enforcement of Chapter 3750. of the Revised Code.

-(1) Committee grant applications shall be postmarked no later that the first day of February.
+(1) Committee grant applications shall be postmarked no later than the first day of February.

-(5) The population within the district or under jurisdiction of the fire department that resides in close proximity to the facilities that are subject to that section; and
+(5) The population within the district or under jurisdiction of the fire department that resides in close proximity to the facilities that are subject to that section.

 (6) Principal routes for the transportation of hazardous materials identified or listed by regulations adopted under the Hazardous Materials Transportation Act contained in 49 USC 5112, as amended and the amounts of those materials.

 (D) Each application for a grant under this rule shall demonstrate that the grant will enhance the ability of the recipient or, in case of the state agency represented on the commission or the commission's application, the state as a whole, to prepare for and respond to releases of hazardous substances and extremely hazardous substances.

 (E) Grant applications received postmarked later than February first, shall be reduced by one per cent per day of the calculated award.
 Applications postmarked more than thirty calendar days after February first will not be considered for funding for the upcoming state fiscal year.